yogeshkhetpal/UberDataAnalysis/uberAnalysis.md

 uberMinorData <- uberMinorData[!is.na(uberMinorData$Lat),]
 uberMinorData <- uberMinorData[!is.na(uberMinorData$'Date/Time'),]
 ```

-##Task 1.1
-## calculating statistics from the dataset and visualising the data to show daily trends in pick ups.
+## Calculating statistics from the dataset and visualising the data to show daily trends in pick ups.
 ## Task 1.1
 Day is extracted from Date/Time colum .
 The code involves explicit consideration of column value as Date/Time.
 The original csv is update with a new column known as week day.
 Generate Frequency of Days and Sort Data accordng to Days.
 Afterwars, plot the data with Day as x axis and Frequency on Y

 ```r
 uberData$day <- weekdays(as.Date(uberData$'Date/Time',"%m/%d/%Y"))
 ```

 ```r
 Day_count<-as.data.frame(table(uberData$day))